 It costs money to be poor.

 I am admittedly no economist, but the way companies try to get extra money from people who don’t have any is something that has baffled me since childhood.
 Say you overdraw your bank account by $20.
 The bank then charges you a $35 overdraft fee, on top of the negative balance — so once you do manage to scrape up $50 to deposit, you’re still $5 short.
 Forget about buying anything in bulk, which is typically cheaper in the long run.
 Same with sales: You can’t take advantage of a lower price if you don’t have the money while the sale’s going on.
-There’s no good in a “buy one, get one free” if you can’t buy one in the first place.
+There’s no good in a “buy one, get one free” if you can’t even buy one in the first place.

 Poor people don’t need sympathy; they need compassion.